nosilver4u/ewww-image-optimizer/readme.txt

 = 3.2.3 =
 * added: image linker for media images optimized using scheduled optimizer or the old Scan and Optimize
 * fixed: bulk scanner updates timestamps when it should not
+* fixed: special characters are mangled during database insert on some systems

 = 3.2.2 =
 * added: estimated time remaining on bulk optimize